Chapter 10: Managing for Extreme Weather

 • Spring and fall are becoming wetter on average, especially in April and October.

-• Rapid-onset droughts that are short in duration are becoming more common in the summer with warm conditions and reduced precipitation in July and August.
+• Rapid-onset droughts, which are short in duration, are becoming more common in the summer with warm conditions and reduced precipitation in July and August.

 • Most of the state experiences more than 40% of its annual precipitation on the 10 wettest days of the year.